ivadomed/ivadomed/docs/source/configuration_file.rst

         "$schema": "http://json-schema.org/draft-04/schema#",
         "title": "patch_filter_params",
         "$$description": [
-            "Discard a 2D patch from the dataset if it meets a condition at training time, defined below.\n", "Contrary to the field ``slice_filter_params`` which applies at training and testing time, ", "this parameter only applies during training time."
+            "Discard a 2D or 3D patch from the dataset if it meets a condition at training time, defined below.\n", "A 2D patch is a portion of a 2D image (e.g. a patch of size 32x32 taken inside an image of size 128x128).\n", "A 3D patch is a portion of a 3D volume (e.g. a patch of size 32x32x16 from a volume of size 128x128x16).\n", "Therefore, the parameter ``patch_filter_params`` is applicable for 2D or 3D models.\n", "In addition, contrary to ``slice_filter_params`` which applies at training and testing time, ``patch_filter_params``\n", "is applied only at training time.
+This is because the reconstruction algorithm for predictions from patches\n", "needs to have the predictions for all patches at testing time."
         ],
         "type": "dict",
         "options": {
             "filter_empty_input": {
                 "type": "boolean",
-                "description": "Discard 2D patches where all voxel intensities are zeros.
+                "description": "Discard 2D or 3D patches where all voxel intensities are zeros.
 Default: ``False``."
             },
             "filter_empty_mask": {
                 "type": "boolean",
-                "description": "Discard 2D patches where all voxel labels are zeros.
+                "description": "Discard 2D or 3D patches where all voxel labels are zeros.
 Default: ``False``."
             },
             "filter_absent_class": {
                 "type": "boolean",
                 "$$description": [
-                    "Discard 2D patches where all voxel labels are zero for one or more classes\n", "(this is most relevant for multi-class models that need GT for all classes).
-Default: ``False``."
+                    "Discard 2D or 3D patches where all voxel labels are zero for one or more classes\n", "(this is most relevant for multi-class models that need GT for all classes).\n", "Default: ``False``."
                 ]
             }
         }